realdingke/msc_project_repo/Python Programming/cw1/README.md

 ### Introduction

-This repository contains the skeleton code that you need in order to complete the coursework.
+Run `main.py` and choose the mode to play the game.